Ankheg 5e: Stats and Guide for Players & DMs

 Acid Drench (Recharge 4-6): The brood queen spits acid in a 40-ft. cone.
 Each creature in that area must make a DC 15 Dexterity saving throw, taking 14 (4d6) acid damage on a failed save or half as much damage on a successful one.
 A creature grappled by the brood queen automatically fails its save.

-I’m tempted to add in some lair and legendary actions and really go all out on this, but I believe what we have here is terrifying enough to constitute an increased threat if the adventurers stumble across a nest of ankhegs.
+I’m tempted to add in some lair and legendary actions and really go all out on this, but I believe what we have here is terrifying enough to constitute an increased threat if the adventurers stumble across a nest of Ankhegs.

 I hope this article hasn’t made you too squeamish, and as always, happy adventuring.